plabayo/learn-rust-101/README.md

 - Cloudflare workers: [Cloudflare Workers®](https://workers.cloudflare.com/)
 - Fermyon Cloud (free for now): [Deploy & manage cloud native WebAssembly apps](https://www.fermyon.com/cloud)
+- Wasmer's goal is to run any code on any client (think Java's dream, but for real): <https://wasmer.io/>

+As you can see, WASM on the backend it is a thing.
+Wether it's more then just hype is something the future will tell, but either way a lot of interesting stuff is happening and there's big money behind it somehow.
+So you might as well jump on the car, especially if you missed the Docker train somehow.
+Happens.

 ### Appendix III.
 Native Apps